binhpham277/TCBS/README.md

 MC Report
 ---------
-MC Report is Monte-Carlo report which tests the edge of trading system.
+Monte-Carlo report which tests the edge of trading system.
-This engine is simple and it takes basic inputs: probability for win/loss, and average win/loss
+This is simple and it only takes basic inputs: probability for win/loss, and average win/loss.

 MPP (Making Push/Pull)
 ----------------------
-This simple engine is designed to do one simple thing: move the price of existing orders to the closest bid/ask so the orders can be filled more quickly.
+This tool is designed to do one simple thing: move the price of existing orders to the closest bid/ask so the orders can be filled more quickly.
-The engine will randomly check the cash account and margin account to see if there is any pending fill.
+It will randomly check the cash account and margin account to see if there is any pending fill.
-If the trading price is far from bid1/ask1 pair, it will change the price to bid1 for buy and ask1 for sell accordingly.
+If the trading price is far from bid1/ask1 pair, it will change the price accordingly (bid1 for buy and ask1 for sell).
-In my trading practice, this engine is scheduled to run every few minutes.
+Personally, in practice I schedule this engine to run every few minutes.

 Disclaimer